FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/01-what-functional-means-and-how-fnd-can-appear.md

 -  “What did my tests rule in or rule out?”
 -  “Could another condition also be present?”

-Another useful thing to do is put into your own words what FND to explain to your family and friends.
+Another useful thing to do is put into your own words what FND is and how to explain to your family and friends.
 ***
 [For the Person With FND](#for-the-person-with-fnd)
 [For Family, Friends, and Other Supporters](#for-family-friends-and-other-supporters)